daniellaparada/robust-FQM-tecator/README.md

 an equally spaced grid of 100 wavelengths between 850 and 1050 nm.
 The contents of fat protein and moisture were also recorded through analytic chemistry methods.
 The goal of the analysis is to predict the fat content (*y*) using some characteristics of the spectrometric curve.
-In particular, we consider the first derivative (*X*) of the spectrometric curve.

     datos <- data(tecator)
     absorp <- tecator$absorp.fdata